 This is a challenging time for everyone.
 Our Supporting you page contains a collection of resources which may help you at this difficult time.

-We have developed a COVID-19 gateway page where we have collated a range of learning and tools which you may find useful.
+We have developed a COVID-19 learning gateway where we have collated a range of learning and tools which you may find useful.

-Our clinical fact sheets developed for the Medicines optimisation in care homes training pathway are now available here.
+Our clinical fact sheets developed for the Primary care pharmacy education pathway are now available here.

-If you are looking for materials specific to primary care, we have also compiled a list of Training support resources for medicines related roles in primary care with a range of extra resources.
-This should be used alongside the COVID-19 gateway page.
+If you are looking for materials specific to primary care, we have also compiled a list of COVID-19: Additional resources for primary care with a range of extra resources.
+This should be used alongside the COVID-19 learning gateway.

 This resource is for those who may find themselves working outside of their usual role in primary care.